Cognitive Psychology and Emotions in User Interface Design

 • keep your story and content coherent,

-• organize the content in a logical way, thus reducing confusion on the website and user stress,
+• organise the content in a logical way, thus reducing confusion on the website and user stress,

 • open external links in a new tab.